-The stability, phase noise, spur performance, and transient response of the AD9864's LO (and CLK) synthesizers are determined by the external loop filter, the VCO, the N-divide factor, and the reference frequency, f{REF}.
-A good overview of the theory and practical implementation of PLL synthesizers (featured as a three-part series in Analog Dialogue) can be found on the Analog Devices website.
-Also, a free software copy of the Analog Devices' ADIsimPLL, a PLL synthesizer simulation tool, is available at www.analog.com.
-Note that the ADF4112 model can be used as a close approximation to the AD9864's LO synthesizer when using this software tool.
+The stability, phase noise, spur performance, and transient response of the AD9864 LO (and CLK) synthesizers are determined by the external loop filter, the VCO, the N-divide factor, and the reference frequency, f{REF} .
+A good overview of the theory and practical implementation of PLL synthesizers (featured as a 3-part series in Analog Dialogue) can be found on the Analog Devices website.
+A free software copy of the Analog Devices ADIsimPLL, a PLL synthesizer simulation tool, is also available at www.analog.com.
+Note that the ADF4112 can be used as a close approximation to the LO synthesizer of the AD9864 when using this software tool.